buiduccuong30051989/frontend-standard/README.md

 #### Vector

 Use inline SVG for vector images.
-Provide a fallback for IE8.
+Use conditional IE statements to provide a [fallback for IE8](http://codepen.io/jeremychurch/pen/xkrgq).
 To keep code maintainable, use PHP or Hammer includes rather than pasting the entire inline SVG in the HTML.

 When using inline SVG, include title, description, role and aria-labeledby for optimizal accessibility.
 Further detail available [here](http://www.sitepoint.com/tips-accessible-svg/).

 #### Raster

 Use the picture element to provide the optimal image sizes and crops for different breakpoints and resolutions.
-For a fallback, use picturefill.js
+For a fallback, use [picturefill.js](https://github.com/scottjehl/picturefill).
+To support certain browsers, you may need to use specific markup for your responsive images.
+[Details here](http://scottjehl.github.io/picturefill/).

 ### Attribute Order